Comparison·Jun 15, 2026·12 min read

 For everyone else, the bundle is the wrong shape, the no-code positioning has a professional-services dependency, document intake is treated as a sub-product when it should be the main product, and the industry breadth dilutes lender focus.
 Those are not pricing problems.
 They are structural choices that come from serving the tier-one buyer in a thirty-seven-year-old credit information group.

-Floowed made different structural choices.
-Native document intelligence as the headline product.
-A no-code Decisioning Canvas the credit officer operates directly, with no professional services attached.
-Bring any score, including CRIF.
-Published pricing and same-week activation.
+Floowed made different structural choices: two products on one platform.
+Document Intelligence that reads and analyses any loan document at any quality, and cross-checks each claim against the evidence in the image.
+A Decisioning Engine your credit and risk teams operate directly, with no professional services attached.
+Bring any score, including CRIF, absorbed unchanged.
+Consumption-based pricing and same-week activation.
+In production at Alon Capital today.
 If you are evaluating loan decisioning platforms, the right comparison is which vendor is built for the buyer making the decision in your business and the applications you actually receive.